What is the Fair Patient Billing Act?

 - Information on how to contact the hospital if you have questions about your bill

-- A notice that you can get an itemized (more detailed) bill
+- Notice that you can get an itemized (more detailed) bill

 For patients who don't have insurance, the bill must also have information on how you can apply for financial assistance (charity care).

 Non-profit hospitals are not required to pay state or federal taxes.
 In return for this tax-exemption, hospitals are required to provide free treatment to low-income patients or to reduce the bill for patients slightly above the low-income category.
-Financial assistance (charity care) is available to the patient at any time after treatment.
+Financial assistance, also called charity care, is available to the patient at any time after treatment.
 Most hospitals use a form application and require that patients show documents to verify their financial circumstances.